hessu/aprsc/doc/README.md

 the status page and HTTP position uploads.
 Since implementing nice web user interfaces in plain C is not very convenient or effective, the status page is produced using modern Web 2.0 methods.
-The HTTP server can only generate a dynamic JSON-encoded status file and spit out static files.
+The HTTP server can only generate a dynamic JSON-encoded status file and serve static files.
 An empty index.html file loads a static JavaScript file, which then periodically loads the JSON status data and formats the contents of the status page within the client's browser.
 This approach allowed clean separation of